hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 .. seealso::

-    Among the top-:math:`k` risk-return tradeoff metrics, SharpRatio is the main propossal of our research paper "Risk-Return Assessments of Off-Policy Evaluation in Reinforcement Learning".
+    Among the top-:math:`k` risk-return tradeoff metrics, SharpRatio is the main propossal of our research paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
-    We describe the motivation and contributions of the SharpRatio metric in :doc:`this page <sharpe_ratio>`.
+    We describe the motivation and contributions of the SharpRatio metric in :doc:`sharpe_ratio`.

 .. _feature_comparison: